ray-project/enhancements/reps/2023-07-08-air-surface-syntax.md

 ```

 This is almost as simple but a lot more explicit, removes the magic, and can
-be easily adapted to different settings, and is more unified with the Ray Serve
+be easily adapted to different settings.
+Furthermore it is more unified with
-documentation and the way Ray Serve is typically used.
+the Ray Serve documentation and the way Ray Serve is typically used.

 ## Migration Plan